LiorAmram3811/shopping-list/README.md

 # Restore packages
 dotnet restore

+# If you don't have dotnet-ef installed
+dotnet tool install --global dotnet-ef

+# Make sure to update the server and database name in your appsettings.json file, if needed.

 # Create the database (if not exists)
 dotnet ef database update

 # Run the API
 dotnet run
 ```

+> **Tip:**
+> For local development, it is recommended to run the backend on HTTP (not HTTPS) to avoid CORS and SSL issues when calling the API from React.

+(Bonus: Once the backend is running, open http://localhost:5115/swagger/index.html in your browser to explore the API with Swagger UI.)

 By default the API runs on https://localhost:5001
 Change the connection string in appsettings.json if needed.